ibraheem4/ibraheem4.github.io/_posts/2017-03-14-Building-a-React-Application.md

 comments: true
 ---

-We're going to put together a single page application using React.
+We're going to put together a single page React application, composed of multiple `Components`.
+We'll setup this project using a combination of Node and Webpack.
+For quickly adding front-end styling, we will use Semantic UI.

 #### Features